VuisterLab/cing/cing/Documentation/jenkins_README.txt

 # Use the .plist from $CINGROOT/scripts/cing for starting/stopping.
 # Use the -w flag to override the disabled parameter in the plist.
 # Normally jenkins on development is disabled.
-sudo launchctl load -w /Library/LaunchAgents/org.jenkins-ci.plist
+sudo launchctl   load -w /Library/LaunchAgents/org.jenkins-ci.plist sudo launchctl unload -w /Library/LaunchAgents/org.jenkins-ci.plist

 # Or directly: